anniamatthews/School-Directory/README.md

 # This repo contains project work for the Database Systems course.

+Barsha Chaudhaury and Tyson Gouche worked together with me on this project, but this is a public repository used for conciseness
+--will make sure to make private once it has been graded

 **Instructions**

 Copy contents of code.sql into any editor or save school.sql file to your computer and upload it to editor of choice